Changissnz/nu_merchant_principal/README.md

 "structure".
 A sentient being, recognized as representative of pride, can still be representative of pride after disregarding a principle, either they themself stated or noted by the other.
-One transformation could lead to another.
-The prideful would be unrecognizable even to themself after bending and conforming their behavior, careless to their principles, for many transformations that take effect in internal mechanism of their self to external observation by their non-selves.
+But one transformation could lead to another.
+The prideful would be unrecognizable even to themself after bending and conforming their behavior, careless to their principles, for many transformations that take effect in internal mechanism of their self and external observation by their non-selves.
+The quality of pride being unyielding, noted in the beginning of this section, would be broken by all of this untempered transformation.